YagoLopez/tvmaze-webapp/README.md

 ## Development server

-Run `npx nx serve crypto-values` for a dev server.
+Run `npx nx serve tvmaze-webapp` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Build